Colorado Ute Chemist

 Work as a chemist was fairly easy to learn, we were mostly concerned about calcium in the water/steam that could plate out as silica on the turbine blades along with the BTU and sulfur content of the coal we were burning.

 I was rather surprised when I appeared on the cover of the Colorado-Ute magazine highlighting an “article about what life was like in Craig, CO“.
 The startup of the second generator was exciting as there is great concern and optimism associated with such an engineering feet.
+Here is an article from the Unit II Dedication about our Environmental Effort that I am mentioned in.
 Overall I was into this sort of professional life.
 Connie worked as a bank teller but then doing research for a local Title Company.

 We must have assumed we might stay in Craig because we bought a 5 acre plot of land that we planned on building a log house on someday.
 Craig, CO, was a unique experience, good people but also a bit rough.
 I played in a basketball league and a flag football league where I was the quarterback until I got my jaw broken.